 With the cane toad in mind, proceeding slowly with passenger pigeons would seem wise.
 Phelan agrees but also points to an exit strategy should things get out of hand.
 “There is a recall button if you need it.
 And it’s called hunting.”

 FOR NOW, PROGRESS TOWARD A PASSENGER PIGEON is slow and uncertain.
 The effort is largely unfunded and mired in the technical challenge of engineering and implanting germ cells into a viable, surrogate parent.

 Think of a Russian nesting doll: On the outside is the surrogate pigeon, and inside is a developing chick, whose gonads contain either sperm or eggs—each representing half of a future bird.
 By using CRISPR to genetically modify those germ cells, scientists can (theoretically) create a chick whose sperm or eggs carry the passenger pigeon genome.
 Breed two transgenic chicks and you’ve got yourself a full-blown passenger pigeon hybrid.
 Needless to say, this takes a few generations—and quite a bit of luck.
 Two years ago, Novak successfully implanted modified germ cells into a male surrogate, but only a few sperm contained the edited genes; the odds of that pigeon giving birth to a hybrid were 100,000 to 1.
-He’s currently working on producing better avian chimeras, with a goal to hatch the first generation of passenger pigeon chicks in the next seven to twelve years.
+He’s currently working on producing better avian chimeras, with a goal to hatch the first generation of passenger pigeon chicks in the next seven to 12 years.

 In the meantime, efforts are underway to learn more about the natural history of the passenger pigeon—where it lived, how it interacted with its environment—to inform best practices for breeding and eventual release.